 In a divorce case, you can expect to deal with issues regarding division of marital property, allocation of marital debt, and spousal support (called “maintenance” under Colorado statute).
 If there are children involved, or if you are dealing with a child custody case (allocation of parental responsibilities), you can expect to deal with issues regarding decision-making, allocation of parenting time and residential custody, and child support.
 Though typically the final division of marital property and debts is permanent, any of the other issues may require further court intervention as time goes by.
 For example, child support may be modified until a child turns 19 years of age.
 Alimony may be modifiable as to both amount and duration, based on a change in circumstances.
 Parenting time and decision-making orders are modifiable until a child turns 18.

 The completion of your divorce or child custody case may be the first phase of a series of rounds of litigation over time.
 It’s not uncommon for issues related to enforcement or modification of orders to arise down the road.
 In light of this, our law firm works to build lasting relationships with our clients, with the hope of being there for them now and in the future, should our services be needed.

 Request a Consultation With Our Colorado Springs Family Lawyers

 In recognition of the growth Colorado Springs and El Paso County have seen over the last few years, we are in the process of opening an office down in “the Springs.”
 Until then, we are able to offer initial consultations by phone.
-We also offer discounted travel rates, to and from our DTC office, for any appearances our attorneys need to make in the El Paso County District Court.
+We also offer discounted travel rates, to and from our DTC office, for any appearances our lawyer need to make in the El Paso County District Court.

 Plog & Stein, P.C. handles all types of family law matters throughout the Denver metropolitan area, including Douglas, Arapahoe, Jefferson, and Adams Counties.